 They tasted a little weird at first, but I quickly fell in love with them.

 After that, I headed home.
 Two of the other girls in sadoubu live in my apartment building, and one other lives up towards the buddhist tower just up the hill from me.
-Ryoko is one of the girls who lives in this building, and she invited the other three of us to her house for dinner.
+Ryoko is one of the girls who lives in this building, and she invited us to her house for dinner.
 When we got into her apartment, I discovered that I really don’t have a lot of stuff.
 I’m pretty sure that if I were in America with all my stuff in an apartment this size, it’d look pretty similar to hers, but at the moment, I have like nothing.
 (On the plus side, when Conrad, Jordan, and their friends come to Japan, there’ll be room for them to sleep at my place when they come to Kushiro.
 [August 17, 2010 Edit: The bastards never came!])

 Ryoko has a Gamecube. :D The first person I’ve socialized with in Japan to play video games is a girl with the exact same color Gamecube I’ve got back home.
 That was pretty awesome.
 It may not sound like much, but there are more Gamecube colors available in Japan, reducing the chances of the same color.
 While cooking was getting started, we talked about games in America and Japan.
 I ended up listing some game franchises in America; the only ones that got really spiffy reactions out of the other girls (all three of these knew something about games) were Mario (eternal), Suikoden, and Katamari Damacy.
 I also found out that Jak & Daxter have made it over here, but aren’t very popular.
 Didn’t surprise me at all.